TheArchitectDev/Architect.Identities/README.md

 Provides various tools related to IDs.

 This package features the **Fluid** ID generator, which generates **F**lexible, **L**ocally-**U**nique **ID**s.
-A Fluid is intended to replace a pair of auto-increment ID + UUID.
-It is 64-bit and incremental (i.e. suitable as a primary key) and does not leak the sensitive information that an auto-increment ID does.
+A Fluid is intended to replace the combination of auto-increment ID and UUID.
+It is 64-bit and incremental (i.e. efficient as a primary key) and does not leak the sensitive information that an auto-increment ID does.

-The package also features the **PublicIdentities** system, a set of tools for converting local IDs to public IDs.
-If the local IDs still leak too much information to be shared publically, PublicIdentities can be used.
-It converts 64-bit (or smaller) IDs into deterministic, reversible public IDs that are indistinguishable from random noise without possession of the configured key.
+The package also provides the **PublicIdentities** feature set, a set of tools for converting local IDs to public IDs.
+When a Fluid is still considered to leak too much information to be exposed publically, or when using auto-increment IDs, PublicIdentities can help out.
+This subsystem converts 64-bit (or smaller) IDs into deterministic, reversible public IDs that are indistinguishable from random noise without possession of the configured key.
+Using the key, public IDs can be converted back to the original IDs.
 These can replace UUIDs, without the additional bookkeeping.

 Furthermore, this package features various **ApplicationInstanceIdSource** implementations.
-These implementations provide a unique ID to each distinct application (or instance thereof) in a bounded context, by using a centralized storage component, such as a SQL database or an Azure Blob Storage Container.
-The Fluid system relies on this.
+These implementations provide a unique ID to each distinct application (or instance thereof) within a chosen bounded context, by using a centralized storage component, such as a SQL database or an Azure Blob Storage Container.
+The Fluid ID generator relies on this feature to ensure that generated IDs are unique.

 ## Registering and Using an IIdGenerator